b-yond-infinite-network/amaze-us/microservice/challenge-3/booster/README.md

 # This is the Booster API

+## Requirements

+### tools

+- go, it uses go modules to manage the dependencies
+- docker
+- docker-compose

+## How do we run the application

 You fill its tanks with Fuel...seem legit ! :)

 Before running API server, you should set the database config with yours or the rocket's...